MarkBorcherding/angular-tasks/README.md

 I find myself follwoing the layout pattern found in the Angular-Seed example, but I don't like having to put all the controllers in one file.
 There should be some help there with building several controller files into one.

+## Requirements

+Depending on what parts you use, you will need a CoffeeScript compiler and Compass to compile the Scss.

 ## Installation

 Add this line to your application's Gemfile: